openstax/gdoc-spike/details-copypaste-results.md

 # Details of copy&paste results

-tl;dr RAW and bcked works good except math.
+tl;dr RAW and baked content works good except math.
 Webview is a mixed bag and PDF not useful.

-## Copy&Paste from raw to GDocs
+## Copy&Paste from raw and baked to GDocs

 Content structure and images are pretty much the same in GDocs.
-Every content could be copy&pasted in a look&feel similar to the baked content.
+Every content could be copy&pasted in a look&feel similar to the raw or baked content.

 [Raw content](https://archive-staging.cnx.org/contents/49cf2d69-1d37-49aa-9e61-16da4c52ce37@14#66047)